zsparal/api-documentation/source/reference/v2/customers-api/list-customer-payments.rst

    :organization_access_tokens: true
    :oauth: true

-Retrieve all payments linked to the customer.
+Retrieve all Payments linked to the Customer.

 Parameters
 ----------
-Replace ``customerId`` in the endpoint URL by the customer's ID, for example ``cst_8wmqcHMN4U``.
+Replace ``customerId`` in the endpoint URL by the Customer's ID, for example ``cst_8wmqcHMN4U``.

-This endpoint accepts the same parameters as the :doc:`List payments </reference/v2/payments-api/list-payments>` endpoint.
+This API accepts the same parameters as the :doc:`/reference/v2/payments-api/list-payments`.

 Access token parameters
 ^^^^^^^^^^^^^^^^^^^^^^^
-If you are using :doc:`organization access tokens </guides/authentication>` or are creating an :doc:`OAuth app </oauth/overview>`, the only mandatory extra parameter is the ``profileId`` parameter.
-With it, you can specify which profile the payment belongs to.
+If you are using :doc:`organization access tokens </guides/authentication>` or are creating an :doc:`OAuth app </oauth/overview>`, the only optional extra parameter is the ``profileId`` parameter.
+With it, you can specify for which profile you want to list the Payments.
 Organizations can have multiple profiles for each of their websites.
+See
-See :doc:`Profiles API </reference/v2/profiles-api/get-profile>` for more information.
+:doc:`Profiles API </reference/v2/profiles-api/get-profile>` for more information.

 .. list-table::